 Further insight: While 83% want a coffee date above all others, that doesn't mean that they always want coffee!
 Around 15% of singles said they preferred to drink alternative to coffee, with the most popular options being hot chocolate or an orange juice.

 4. Choose a sweet treat on the side

 In the 1930s, Gregory Ratzan first introduced the now-famous ‘Luncheon Technique.’
 His theory is simple: people who are eating during a meeting are more amenable to any proposals that come their way than people who aren’t being fed.3 How does this apply to coffee dates?
-It means that you should go ahead and split that ginger slice with your date – you’ll both feel extra positive towards each other as a result!
+It means that you should go ahead and split that bear claw with your date – you’ll both feel extra positive towards each other as a result!

 Further insight: What should you order?
 For 44% of singles the answer is something small and sweet like a slice of cake.
 Just 4% would want a full meal with their coffee, while 52% don’t want food at all – at least until they know that the date is going well!

 So you’ve asked someone out online, and they’ve agreed to a coffee date.
 Now comes the hardest part: deciding where you’re going to go.
 Canadians are lucky in this regard: there are coffee shops to suit every taste all over the country.
 Of course, that can make the deciding harder.
 One thing is for sure though – try and avoid suggesting a date in an identikit coffee chain: just 7% of singles think they make for a great date.
 Sorry, Timmy's lovers!

 Further insight: For 44% of people, the best type of cafe for a date is anywhere that is known for its delicious food.
 24% would choose somewhere cosy with lots of sofas, while 22% would opt for any cafe that is proudly independent.